AlparslanKilinc/Calculator/README.md

 # Calculator

-### Calculator That Mimicks The Capabilities of Apple Mobile Calcualtor
+### Calculator That Mimics The Capabilities of Apple Mobile Calculator
 * Negative Calculations
 * Float Calculation with Decimals
 * Clear Button,Clearing One Input At A Time